Black vulture: Description

-The nostrils are not divided by a septum, but rather are perforate; from the side one can see through the beak.
+The nostrils are not divided by a septum, but rather are perforate; one can see through the beak from the side.
 The wings are broad but relatively short.
 The bases of the primary feathers are white, producing a white patch on the underside of the wing's edge, which is visible in flight.
 The tail is short and square, barely reaching past the edge of the folded wings.

 A leucistic C. atratus brasiliensis was observed in Piñas, Ecuador in 2005.
-It had white plumage overall, with only the tarsus and tail as well as some undertail feathers being black.
-It was not an albino as its skin seemed to have had the normal, dark color and it was part of a flock of some twenty normally plumaged individuals.
+It had white plumage overall, with only the tarsus and tail and some black undertail feathers.
+It was not an albino as its skin seemed to have a normal, dark color, and it was part of a flock of some twenty normally plumaged individuals.

 Distribution and habitat

 The black vulture has a Nearctic and Neotropic distribution.
-Its range includes the mid-Atlantic States, the southernmost regions of the Midwestern United States, the southern United States, Mexico, Central America and most of South America.
-It is usually a permanent resident throughout its range, although birds at the extreme north of its range may migrate short distances, and others across their range may undergo local movements in unfavourable conditions.
-In South America, its range stretches to Peru, central Chile and Uruguay.
+Its range includes the mid-Atlantic States, the southernmost regions of the Midwestern United States, the southern United States, Mexico, Central America, and most of South America.
+In the 21st century, the black vulture's range has expanded northward farther into the Midwest and northeastern United States.
+It is usually a permanent resident throughout its range, although birds at the extreme north of its range may migrate short distances and others across their range may undergo local movements in unfavourable conditions.
+In South America, its range stretches to Peru, central Chile, Uruguay and Brazil.
 It also is found as a vagrant on the islands of the Caribbean.
 It prefers open land interspersed with areas of woods or brush.
 It is also found in moist lowland forests, shrublands and grasslands, wetlands and swamps, pastures, and heavily degraded former forests.
 Preferring lowlands, it is rarely seen in mountainous areas.
 It is usually seen soaring or perched on fence posts or dead trees.